A common pattern, in multi-project builds, is that one project consumes the artifacts of another project.

 And that’s it!
 Now we have:

-• added a variant which provides instrumented jars
+• Added a variant which provides instrumented jars.

-For local consumers, this is usually not a problem because all projects understand and share the same schema, but if you had to publish this new variant to an external repository, it means that external consumers would have to add the same rules to their builds for them to pass.
-This is in general not a problem for ecosystem plugins (e.g: the Kotlin plugin) where consumption is in any case not possible without applying the plugin, but it is a problem if you add custom values or attributes.
+For local consumers, this is usually not a problem because all projects share the same schema.
+However, if you need to publish this new variant to an external repository, external consumers must also add the same rules to their builds for them to work.